sangderenard/lfsavoider/README.md

 ## Bash scripts

-The following Bash scripts mirror the PowerShell ones:
+The following Bash scripts mirror the PowerShell ones and automatically source `lfsavoider.config.sh`:

 - `prepare-speaktome.sh` – clone a repo with LFS disabled
 - `quarantine-lfs-data.sh` – copy target folders and separate any LFS tracked files